A proven alternative to managing healthcare costs.

 What types of expenses are covered under a medical cost-sharing plan?

 A wide range of medical expenses are shareable with medical cost-sharing plans.
 These include expenses incurred from medically necessary treatment from licensed practitioners and facilities including, but not limited to, physicians, emergency rooms, and hospitals.
 Limitations and restrictions can vary between cost-sharing plans.

 Are pre-existing conditions covered under medical cost sharing?

 Most medical cost-sharing plans have a waiting period for the sharing of pre-existing medical conditions for new members.
-A pre-existing condition is generally defined as any illness or injury that an individual has been examined, diagnosed, taken medication, had symptoms, or received medical treatment for within 24 months of becoming a cost sharing member.
-Many cost sharing plans have a “phase-in” period that phases in the sharing of pre-existing conditions.
+A pre-existing condition is generally defined as any illness or injury that an individual has been examined, diagnosed, taken medication, had symptoms, or received medical treatment within 24 months of becoming a cost-sharing member.
+Many plans have a “phase-in” period that phases in the sharing of pre-existing conditions.
 For example, any medical expenses related to a pre-existing condition may not be shareable during the first year, then limited to $25,000 the second year, and $50,000 the third year.
 This “phase-in” period and any associated limitations can vary from plan to plan.

 Are there any out-of-pocket maximums or deductibles?

 Because medical cost sharing plans are not insurance, they do not have out-of-pocket maximums or deductibles.
 In medical cost-sharing plans, a member must pay an initial unshareable amount (IUA) for each medical need before the community can share the expenses.
 You can choose between multiple IUAs when enrolling.
 Members are also usually only responsible for three IUAs each year.